hueyywennn/project5/README.md

 ![R](https://img.shields.io/badge/R-276DC3?style=for-the-badge&logo=r&logoColor=white)

 ## Project Overview
-Performed a Spotify Song Popularity data analysis to explore factors influencing song popularity on the platform.
-Utilized descriptive statistics and machine learning techniques to analyze song features such as tempo, energy, and danceability.
+This project aims to analyze and predict the popularity of Spotify songs using various song attributes.
+By leveraging machine learning techniques, we explore how features like tempo, energy, and danceability influence a song's popularity.

 ### Dataset
 | Name                  | Description                                                                                                                                  |